nocobase/nocobase/docs/en-US/why.md

 ![2.collection-block.png](./user-manual/introduction/important-features/2.collection-block.png)

-## 2. Integrate "Configuration" and "use"
+## 2. Integrate "system configuration" and "system use"

 NocoBase enables the development of complex and distinctive business systems, but this does not mean that complex and specialized operations are required.
 With a single click, configuration options can be displayed on the usage interface, which means that administrators with system configuration rights can configure the user interface directly with WYSIWYG operations.